 What’s the difference between an SMB and a DSMB?

 Surface marker buoys are brightly coloured inflatable tubes which can be deployed at the surface to alert people to your position.
-These are sometimes made of a thin rubber material and designed for emergency use, and these types fit easily into a BCD pocket.
-You’ll often find these in rental BCD pockets, and every diver should know how to use one at the surface.
+These are sometimes made of a thin rubber material and designed for emergency use.
+These types fit easily into a BCD pocket.
+You’ll often find them in rental BCD pockets, and every diver should know how to use one at the surface.

 You partly fill the DSMB with air at depth in order to send it to the surface, whilst staying connected to it by holding on to a reel.
-These have some slightly more advanced features than their surface-only counterparts, so read on to learn what features to look for in a great DSMB.
+These have some slightly more advanced features than their surface-only counterparts.
+Read on to learn what features to look for in a great DSMB.